UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

     (tested with VASP 5.4.4, no patches).
 You need to download the VASP source code and then you can run the script following the instructions at the top.
+  - **Molpro**: Only UCL users are licensed to use our central copy and can request to be added to the `lgmolpro` reserved application group.

 ## Suggested job sizes